aasthaaaaaaa/MavHousing-config/README.md

 ## Overview

 **Team:** The Builders Squad
-A NestJS monorepo housing platform for UTA's MavHousing — managing student applications, leasing, maintenance requests, payments, and communications.
+A comprehensive housing management platform for UTA's MavHousing, built with a **NestJS monorepo** backend and a **Next.js** student/admin portal — managing everything from applications and leasing to maintenance, payments, and automated communications.

 ## Technology Stack